Page cover

 This field will only appear if you’ve set up optional Departments within your Locations.

-Select the appropriate department, or departments, from the drop-down menu.
-(Your list may look different from the example, depending on how you've named your departments.)
+Your list may look different from the example, depending on how you've named your departments.

 Stage Instructions